SQLMenace/til/SQL-Server/Emoji-in-output.md

-SSMS let's you put emoji's in strings.
+SSMS let's you put emojis in strings.
 I just tried it out as a joke.

 Make sure to put a N in front of the string, this way SSMS knows it's unicode